ansible-collections/ibm_zos_sysauto/docs/source/roles/sa_delete_dynamic_resource.rst

 system
-  Specifies the system where the resource will be created.
+  Specifies the system for the resource.

   The maximum length for this value is 8.